 In response to the Coronavirus, Paw In Hand is doing remote private training options.
 Contact Mel to set up a time for remote training.

-Class materials can be found online in the Behavioral Education Center or in ebook form.
+Class materials can be found online in the Behavioral Education Center or in ebook or paperback form.

 Paw in Hand wants you and your pet to succeed.
 As such, we offer a variety of types of services, so that you can pick the one(s) that best fit your needs and help you transform troublesome behavior into a harmonious relationship.

 Many times an animal is more comfortable in their home, and the stress of going out can decrease their reception to learning new skills and behaviors.
 Fearful and reactive dogs benefit from beginning skills to decrease their anxiety in a familiar environment with controlled distractions before going out and attending something like a group class.
 Also, many behaviors that trouble owners are specific to the life-style, and in-home lessons can help you find ways to manage your pet’s behavior while you work with them to create new, more desirable behaviors.
 They can also help you learn to apply techniques from lessons specifically to your home situation.
 For the vast majority of cats, training is best done in the home, in their territory.

 Mel highly recommends all family members be present at the lessons so that everyone gets the same information at the same time, in order to increase consistency.

 There is no additional charge for multiple pets in the house.
 To aid you in working with your pet, Mel offers several packages.
 Since Mel loves rescue pets, all clients will receive a 5% discount with proof of adoption of their pet from a shelter or rescue.

 Individual lessons and consultations last up to one hour.
 Among the issues commonly addressed are litter-box issues, inappropriate scratching, or trouble introducing a new member to the household.
 Call for a consultation today: many issues are fixable over the phone.